While there's no standard definition of a super seed or fruit, it's agreed that they pack a punch of nutrients and health benefits in one package.

 Acai berries are filled with anthocyanin and have a fatty acid ratio similar to olive oil.
 They also have powerful anti-inflammatory properties.

 Cherries – especially tart cherries – are high in anthocyanin and have super antioxidant activity.
 Their health benefits include anti-inflammation in gout and arthritis

-recovery and enhanced sleep
+, muscle recovery and enhanced sleep

 Avocados have beneficial effects on cardio-metabolic risk factors that go way beyond their heart-healthy acid profile, according to a study published in 2015.
 In this study, researchers found that of 45 obese or overweight